On this page, you'll find information about issues before the Ontario Legislature.

 101-240 Commissioners Road West, London, ON N6J 1Y1

 If you have questions about petitions, please contact my office at [email protected].

 My bill to provide paid sick days for every worker in Ontario.

 My Stay Home If You Are Sick Act creates a made-in-Ontario framework for providing paid sick leave to all Ontario workers, during the COVID-19 pandemic and beyond.

-This petition supports my Private Member's Bill on closing oversight loopholes in home care clinics.
-It calls for the Minister of Health and Long-term Care to be made responsible for oversight of home care clinics, to update the Home Care bill of rights to ensure that patients know how to complain about home care clinics, and to mandate the annual inspection of home care clinics by public health units.
+My Private Member's Bill calls for the Minister of Health and Long-term Care to be made responsible for oversight of home care clinics, to update the Home Care bill of rights to ensure that patients know how to complain about home care clinics, and to mandate the annual inspection of home care clinics by public health units.